AugustaAnandi/Augusta-research-garden/readings/benda-beckmann.md

 # Franz von Benda-Beckmann — Legal Pluralism

+## Where you are in the garden

+→ Conversations with thinkers
+→ Legal Pluralism family

 ## Main idea

 Legal pluralism is not only about different legal systems existing together.